Lab 3: Writing a Class¶

 */

-Then add the following code to main
+Then add the following code to main:

 - Create two

-objects.- Each car should have a different make and year.
+Carobjects.- Each car should have a different make and year.

 - Write

-should return the year you chose.- You should have six
+System.out.println()statements that show the attributes of car:getMake()should return the make you chose.getSpeed()should return zero (at this point).getYear()should return the year you chose.- You should have six

-statements in total (3 for each car).
+printlnstatements in total (3 for each car).

 - Write one more

-in the middle to separate the two cars.
+System.out.println();in the middle to separate the two cars.

-program by clicking the button or pressing F5.
+Run the Main program by clicking the button or pressing F5.

 The output should look something like: